-- request or require applicants and employees to disclose login information to their personal social media and electronic accounts; or
+- request or require candidates and employees to disclose login information to their personal social media and electronic accounts; or

-- compel any applicant or employee to add anyone to his or her personal social media or electronic accounts or reduce the privacy settings on such accounts (RSA 275:74).
+- compel any candidate or employee to add anyone to his or her personal social media or electronic accounts or reduce the privacy settings on such accounts (RSA 275:74).

 There are exceptions under the law to allow employers to:

 - monitor employee use of the employer’s social media accounts and electronic systems;